 This isn’t just another software upgrade.
 It’s a shift in how work gets done, how products are built, and how society thinks about creativity, knowledge, and responsibility.
 The effects may start in tech teams, but the ripples are reaching every sector — and every level of decision-making.

-It’s not just about saving time — it’s about changing how value is created.
-As a result, more leadership teams are now thinking about AI not just as a cost lever, but as a core part of their growth strategy.
+This is not just about efficiency.
+It is about reshaping how value is created.
+More leadership teams now see AI not only as a cost lever, but as a foundation for growth and competitive advantage.

 The AI wave is also transforming how technology is built.